Dallas Schmidt: Air Force career

-Schmidt volunteered for service in the RCAF on January 8, 1941, and was trained at Claresholm under the Commonwealth Air Training Plan.
+Schmidt volunteered for service in the RCAF on January 8, 1941, and was trained at Claresholm under the British Commonwealth Air Training Plan.
 He was quickly shipped overseas to see action in World War II.

 In August to December 1942, he was placed in Malta, just off Axis Italy, said at the time to be the hottest place for fighting in the world.
-He was credited with either 8.5 or 10.5 aerial victories (sources differ), including two large Junkers troop-carrying planes, and sank two ships.
+He was credited with either 8.5 or 10.5 aerial victories (sources differ), including two large Junkers troop-carrying planes, and with sinking two ships.

-He was awarded the Distinguished Flying Cross on October 5, 1942, and then the bar, for his daring and destructive sorties.
+He was awarded the Distinguished Flying Cross on October 16, 1942, and then the bar in December, for his daring and destructive sorties.

 During the war he served in No. 227 Squadron.
 He flew a wide range of military aircraft used by Canada at the time.
 His aircraft was shot down by enemy fire on five separate occasions.
 On Christmas Day 1942 he parachuted out of his plane over Malta and through good fortune landed on the island itself, suffering only a twisted leg.
 He was then transferred to Rhodesia then to Britain where he joined No. 404 Squadron RCAF (the Buffalo Squadron) and attacked German shipping.
 He came home on leave in August 1943 and was feted as Millet's air ace, before travelling on to visit his parents at Ma-Me-O Beach, Alberta.

 After V-E Day, he returned to Canada in July 1945 and was released from service in September of that year.

 He re-enlisted in the Air Force and served his second stint from 1951 to 1956.